 Quarter/Term/Semester: Stanford is on a quarter-based academic calendar, but these terms are generally used interchangeably to refer to the quarters.

 Rate of Pursuit: This is VA’s measurement for how quickly you are advancing toward your declared educational goal and the Rate of Pursuit (ROP) also plays a role in the calculation of housing payments and entitlement deduction.
-A full time student is considered to be at 100% ROP, and would receive a full housing payment.
-A student at less than full time ROP should anticipate prorated housing payments in proportion to their ROP.
-VA also deducts from your remaining entitlement based on the prorated amount.
-You can read more about this here: https://gibill.custhelp.va.gov/app/answers/detail/a_id/1480/~/how-is-my-housing-allowance-paid-if-im-not-a-full-time-student%3F.
+VA pro-rates housing payments for students who are less than full time for any given period.
+Chapter 33 Post-9/11 recipients must be above 50% ROP to be eligible for housing.

 SSC: Stanford’s Student Services Center (SSC), where the VA Certification team is located.